do-community/do-ansible-inventory/README.md

 * `--tag TAG` - limits the inventory to only Droplets with the specified tag
 * `--ignore HOSTNAME` - pass a Droplet's hostname to exclude it from the inventory. **This option can be used multiple times**
 * `--group-by-region` - create groups for each DigitalOcean region.
 Default behavior.
+   * `--no-group-by-region` - do not create groups for each DigitalOcean region.
 * `--group-by-tag` - create groups for each Droplet tag.
 Default behavior.
-* `--no-group-by-region` - Do not create groups for each DigitalOcean region.
+   * `--no-group-by-tag` - do not create groups for each Droplet tag.
+* `--group-by-project` - create groups for each Droplet projects.
+Default behavior.
-* `--no-group-by-tag` - Do not create groups for each Droplet tag.
+   * `--no-group-by-project` - do not create groups for each Droplet project.
+* `--private-ips` - use private Droplet IPs instead of public IPs
 * `--out FILE` - write the ansible inventory to this file - if unset, print to stdout
-* `--private-ips` - use private Droplet IPs instead of public IPs
+* `--timeout=2m` - timeout for total runtime of the command, defaults to `2m`

 ## Example